 Unfortunately, as the lady had only the equipment to process food by boiling water system, she habitually preserved food that way that should have been processed by pressure canner.

-a problem with the foods she had preserved that way and we hope she never does; however, foods that require pressure canning must be processed under pressure.
+She said that she had never had a problem with the foods she had preserved that way and we hope she never does; however, foods that require pressure canning must be processed under pressure.

 She attempted to follow her friend's advice with a batch of ham, green beans and potatoes by the boiling water method.

 For example, we like split pea soup with ham, but one of the commercial manufacturers makes their version so salty that it is hard for us to eat!

 The two disadvantages to canning are:

 You might be able to split the cost of some of the equipment with like-minded friends and have a home party periodically, where everyone is able to process their own food.

 Furthermore, you may think of the time you spend preparing, processing and cleaning up as an investment in both health and cost savings.

 Just make sure that before you buy them, they are in good enough shape to withstand the rigors of the heat and pressure they will undergo during processing.

 Among food preservation methods, some foods are better dehydrated, frozen, pickled or smoked.
 (There are also other food preservation methods.)

 This is so that it will seal properly.
 (Used lids already bear the imprint of a previous seal and cannot be relied upon to seal properly again.)

 The sky is the limit on the types of food preserved this way.
 Here are some of the foodstuffs that Vicki has canned:

 In June 2009, Vicki canned four batches of a vegetable beef soup concoction modified from a recipe called "Meal in Itself."

 She gathered all of the food, sauces and spices.
-For Meal in Itself, she used:

 The pieces of equipment Vicki used were: